jagat-banera007/jagat-banera007/README.md

 - 👋 Hi, I’m @jagat-banera007
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning ML and DSA
-- 💞️ I’m looking to collaborate on projects related to ML
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me - @BaneraJagat - Twitter